PaperMC/Velocity/README.md

 * High performance: handle thousands of players on one proxy.
 * A new, refreshing API built from the ground up to be flexible and powerful whilst avoiding design mistakes and suboptimal designs from other proxies.
-* First-class support for Paper, Sponge, and Forge.
+* First-class support for Paper, Sponge, Fabric and Forge.
 (Other implementations may work, but we make every endeavor to support these server implementations specifically.)